thelfer/tfel/docs/web/StandardElastoViscoPlasticityBrick.md

 > **Note**
 >
-> The follwing hardening rules can be combined to define
+> The following hardening rules can be combined to define
 > more complex hardening rules.
 For example, the following
 > code adds to Voce hardening:
 >